medcomdk/MedCom-FHIR-Communication/docs/assets/documents/032_Reliable_Messaging-VANSEnvelope.md

 </figure>
 <br>

-A VansEnvelope's Reliable Messaging part can be found in the VANSEnvelope/Message/MetaInformation/Transport/Type-element:
+A VansEnvelope's Reliable Messaging part can be found in the VANSEnvelope/Message/MetaInformation/Transport/Type-element, which is shown in <a href="#Fig3">Figure 3</a>.:

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/vansenvelope_schema-reliable-type.png" target="_blank"> <img src="../images/vansenvelope_schema-reliable-type.png" alt="vansenvelope_schema-reliable" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig3"></a>